MissVeronica/um-happy-birthday/README.md

 # UM Happy Birthday
 Extension to Ultimate Member for Birthday greeting emails

+## Next update Version 2.0.0
-Next version 2.0.0 with a lot of new features like send the greetings log by email to admin, Roles asnd User status selections.
-Resending greetings during the celebration day.
-Will also try to test and include SMS text greetings.
+1. Send the greetings daily log by email to admin
+2. Roles and User status selections.
+3. Resending greetings during the celebration day.
+4. Will also try to test and include SMS text greetings.

 ## UM Settings - Emails
 1. "Happy Birthday" notification email